Ultimate Texas Sales Tax Guide

 Texas sales tax nexus rules include:

-- Trade Shows: Businesses participating even in a single day of trade show activities can create a sales tax nexus for an entire year following the date of trade show participation.
+- Trade Shows: Businesses participating in even a single day of trade show activities can create a sales tax nexus for an entire year following the date of trade show participation.

 - Tangible Personal Property: Sales of tangible personal property like equipment, supplies, or IT systems.
 Tangible personal properties used for a final sale and those that help make a chemical or physical change are exempt from sales taxes.